csc-training/summerschool/application-design/docs/01_design_choices.md

 - **Questions**: Choices in your software and experiences about them?

-# Case LiGen: Modular design

-- Pipeline of stages with a common structure (input/output queues)
-    - Easy to create new stages to support new functionalities
-- Single interface for compute intensive backends
-    - High level program structure separated by time consuming accelerated code
-    - Different implementation for the accelerated code.
-    - Backend characteristics (e.g data movement) are hidden from the rest of the application.

 # Data design

 - Data has to be "designed" too:
     - Use structures!
     - Think about the flow
-    - How to distribute across the processes
+    - How to distribute the data
     - GPU introduce more data related problems and opportunities:
-        - Move between Host and Device
+        - Memory copies between Host and Device
         - Preallocation
         - Overlapping computation with copy